ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/22602) in GitLab 11.8.

 Gitaly supports TLS encryption.
-To be able to communicate with a Gitaly instance that listens for secure connections you will need to use `tls://` url scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.
+To be able to communicate with a Gitaly instance that listens for secure connections you will need to use `tls://` URL scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.

 You will need to bring your own certificates as this isn't provided automatically.